kamilogluipek/dsa210project/README.md

 ## 2. Exploratory Data Analysis (EDA)

 Using pandas and matplotlib libraries, I did several exploratory data analyses to understand the distribution and behavior of my Instagram screen time under different weather conditions.
 I created a histogram to visualize the distribution of daily screen time, which helped me to identify the typical usage range in the data.
 I used a boxplot to compare screen time between good and bad weather days.
 It clearly revealed differences in medians.
-Lastly, I created a bar chart to show the average Instagram screen time for both groups.
+Also, I created a bar chart to show the average Instagram screen time for both groups.
+I applied a simple linear regression to see how bad weather affects my Instagram screen time.
+The results showed a positive relationship that when the weather is bad, I tend to use Instagram more.
+In addition to the regression analysis, I also calculated the Pearson correlation coefficient between bad weather and my Instagram screen time.

 ### 2.1 Histogram
 ![Image](https://github.com/user-attachments/assets/bc455f64-7a07-4955-b119-bd34134e99b4)